Ildefonsus: Theology and writings

 In his De cognitione baptismi, Ildefonsus explained the biblical origins of the sacrament, as well as Hispanic baptismal practices and important prayers.
 The work relied on Augustine's narrative concerning the psalms, as well as Gregory the Great's moral teachings, and Isidore's Etymologies.
 With respect to the latter, Ildefonsus dared to disagree with Isidore concerning Masses for the dead who had not had their last rites.
 Julian of Toledo in his Prognosticum followed Ildefonsus in arguing that such could still be effective.
 Ildefonsus also wrote De progressu spiritualis deserti elaborating on the same themes, analogizing baptism as a personal equivalent to the Israelites crossing the Red Sea, and the beginning of a personal spiritual journey.

 Several of Ildefonsus's letters to Quiricus of Barcelona survive.
 Julian of Toledo in the Elogium Ildefonsi mentions two lost works by Ildefonsus: Liber Prosopopoeia Imbecillitatis Propriae and Opusculum de proprietate personarum Patris, et Filii et Spiritus Sancti.
 The former treatise (on his own imbecility) was probably a confessional monologue or dialogue, and Valerius of Bierzo may have used it as a model.
 The latter deals with monothelitism, a heresy of the time.

-His work Libellus de Corona Virginis has recently been translated by Robert Nixon and published as Crown of the Virgin: An Ancient Meditation on Mary's Beauty, Virtue, and Sanctity by Catholic publisher TAN Books.
+His work Libellus de Corona Virginis has recently (2021) been translated by Robert Nixon OSB and published as Crown of the Virgin: An Ancient Meditation on Mary's Beauty, Virtue, and Sanctity by Catholic publisher TAN Books.